modhunter/Probably_NOC_Rotations/README.md

 ### Features
 ====================
 - Single Target / AoE
-- Stampede is only cast when cooldowns is enabled
+- Stampede/AMoC/Rapid Fire is only cast when cooldowns is enabled
-- Toggle button for automatic aspect switching while moving, standing still, or in combat
+- Toggle button for automatic aspect switching while moving or standing still
 - Toggle button for turning on/off automatic misdirect
 - Toggle button for turning on/off automatic targetting while in combat & automatic target switching to next nearest target - this is to allow for high efficiency when needed
 - Automatic tranq shot when the enemy is enraged/dispellable and not a charmed player
 - Automatic Master's Call when the player is rooted/stunned/snared
 - Multitarget mode will only engage AOE abilities when both the multitarget toggle is set and there are at least 3 active enemies - this means that you can generally leave multitarget toggled on and not worry about only casting multi-shot all the time
 - Pause rotation when in feign death
-- Delayed interrupting: Don't attempt to interrupt until the spellcast is 30% complete
+- Delayed interrupting: Don't attempt to interrupt until the spellcast is 50% complete
 - Toggle to allow for automatic arcane shot on your current mouseover target whenever that target doesn't already have the serpent sting DOT/debuff.
 This is a great way to 'DOT-up' multiple enemies that are spread around
 - Revive Pet, Heart of the Phoenix, & Call Pet support